zlorance/Portfolio-zacharias/README.md

 ![profile_picture](profile-pic.png)

-With my 5+ years experience in blockchain, I have acquired a dual career skillset as both a technical writer and blockchain analyst.
+With my 5+ years experience in blockchain, I have acquired a dual career skillset as both a technical writer and business analyst.
 During my professional tenure in the blockchain economy, I have:

 **1.** Covered several blue chip crypto projects for institutional investors